ColoredCow/portal/docs/prerequisites.md

 ### 2. Installation Options:
 The portal can be installed in two of the following ways.
 If you are familiar with Docker, please choose option 1 below, otherwise go with option 2.
-### 1. Dockerized setup
+1. Dockerized setup
-### 2. Non Dockerized setup
+2. Non Dockerized setup

 ### Dockerized setup
 #### Lets begin with the Dockerized setup:
-a.1 : If you are a windows user:
+- If you are a windows user:
-		Download Docker Desktop using this [this link](https://docs.docker.com/desktop/install/windows-install/) a.2 :	If you are a linux ubuntu user:
+		Download Docker Desktop using this [this link](https://docs.docker.com/desktop/install/windows-install/)
+- If you are a Linux ubuntu user:
 		Download Docker and docker-compose following this [this link](https://www.howtogeek.com/devops/how-to-install-docker-and-docker-compose-on-linux/)

 #### b.
 Code Formatter :butterfly: